Updated: May 29, 2020

 A sophomore raised his hand and bravely inquired, “Did you know back in college that you’ll be where you are now?
 Was it planned?
 If not, then how do you find what you’re meant to do in life?”

-Below is the expounded version of the answer I gave.
+Below is the answer I gave.

 Try as many things as you can